 Your lifetime allowance (LTA) is the maximum amount you can draw from pensions (workplace or personal) in your lifetime without paying extra tax.
-This figure is currently £1,073,100.
+This figure is currently £1,073,100, but the charge for breaching the LTA will be removed from 6 April 2023, with the allowance abolished entirely from April 2024.
+This means that in the future you can save as much you want into a pension without incurring a tax charge.

 If you have any final salary (defined benefit) pensions, it can be a little more complex to calculate your LTA, as this kind of pension doesn’t involve a fixed pot of money.
 You can find out more about this below.